Oxeye Daisy (Leucanthemum vulgare)

 Habitat and Origin

-It lives in mesic to dry areas such as roadsides, pastures, waste areas, grasslands, and forested areas within low to mid-elevations.
+Oxeye Daisy resides in moderately dry to dry areas.
+It prefers disturbed areas, such as roadsides, waste areas, and overgrazed grasslands, as well as pastures and forested areas.
 In BC, it is common south of the 56th parallel.

 Economic:

-Impacts of Oxeye Daisy infestations to the forest industry are not well-known and require further research; in terms of economic impact for agriculture, it carries several crop diseases including Yellow dwarf virus of potatoes.
+- The impacts of Oxeye Daisy infestations on the forest industry are not well-known and require further research.

 Oxeye Daisy is found in the Sea to Sky region and its distribution is beyond landscape-level control.
 When Oxeye Daisy is present at high-priority locations and negatively impacting them, their control is considered a high priority.